Contact Us for a Free Consultation (213) 542-0979

-One reason they do that is that a lot of times if somebody bails out on the $50,000.00 bail related to a domestic violence case, that person will then be out.
-They'll be free to go back to the other party, cause problems, issues, etc. So, that way, this civil restraining order can be used to stop the person right away.
+One reason they do that is that often, if someone bails out on the $50,000.00 bail related to a domestic violence case, that person will then be released.
+They'll be free to go back to the other party, cause problems, issues, etc. Therefore, this civil restraining order can be used to stop the person immediately.

 Criminal Protective Order